kunyuan827/kunyuan827.github.io/index.md

 I was the recipient of the *2017 IEEE Signal Processing Society Young Author Best Paper Award* (joint with Dr. [Wei Shi](https://sites.google.com/view/wilburshi/home)), and the *2017 ICCM Distinguished Paper Award*.

-<mark> We have opennings for PostDocs, PhD studentss (24Fall ran out), Master students, and Undergraduate research interns.
+<mark> We have opennings for PostDocs, PhD students, Master students, and Undergraduate research interns.
 Drop me an email if you are interested in machine learning, optimization, and AI systems.</mark> <br>

 ### News